rvaiya/keyd/man.md

 - a valid key sequence.
 - a contiguous group of characters each of which is a valid key sequence.
+- a group of key codes delimited by + to be depressed as a unit.
 - a timeout of the form `<time>ms` (where `<time>` < 1024).

 Examples: